Start your application

 The FAFSA is used to award all federal financial aid, including grants, loans and work-study opportunities for qualifying domestic applicants.

 Submit your RISD application form, and all other credentials, through the RISD Applicant Portal.
 The application fee is $60.
-Applications for 2022/23 are coming soon.
+Applications for 2022/23 are now available.

 Please note: To apply to the Master of Arts in Design Engineering (MADE) program, please access the Brown University application form via design.engineering.brown.edu.